Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 Impairment Review: Can use now

-Note: NBCE transcripts must be on file 30 days before applicant can sit for Texas boards.
-Applicant can use SPEC in lieu of Parts of the National Boards not offered at time he/she was licensed for reciprocity only.
+Note: NBCE transcripts must be on file before applicant can sit for Texas boards.
+Applicant can use SPEC in lieu of Parts of the National Boards not offered at time he/she was licensed.

 Certifications Info